Duane Allman: 1969–1971: Success with Layla and At Fillmore East

 In an interview, Allman told listeners how to tell who played what: Clapton played the Fender parts and Allman the Gibson parts.
 He continued by noting that the Fender had a sparklier sound, while the Gibson produced more of a "full-tilt screech".
 Clapton wrote later in his autobiography that he and Allman were inseparable during the sessions in Florida; he talked about Allman as the "musical brother I'd never had but wished I did."

 The Allman Brothers went on to record At Fillmore East in March 1971.
 Meanwhile, Allman continued contributing session work to other artists' albums whenever he could.
 According to Skydog: The Duane Allman Story, he would spontaneously drop in at recording sessions and contribute to whatever was being taped that day.
 He received cash payments but no recording credits, making it virtually impossible to compile a complete discography of his works.

 Allman was well known for his melodic, extended and attention-holding guitar solos.
 During this period two of his stated influences were Miles Davis and John Coltrane.
 He said that he had listened intently to Davis's Kind of Blue for two years.

 As Allman's distinctive electric bottleneck sound began to mature, it evolved into the musical voice of what would come to be known as Southern rock, being picked up by other slide guitarists, including his bandmate Dickey Betts (after Allman's death), Derek Trucks, Gary Rossington of Lynyrd Skynyrd, and Joe Walsh.
 Duane also taught a young Joe Walsh to play slide.

+Twice Duane jammed with the Grateful Dead, both at the Fillmore East.
+On February 11, 1970 Duane and Gregg joined the Dead for "Dark Star" and "Turn On Your Lovelight", and on April 26, 1971 Duane joined in on "Sugar Magnolia", "It Hurts Me Too", and "Beat It On Down the Line".